EddieTheEd/Obsidian-Vault/README.md

 As of 3/06/2022,

 I will be reformatting the obsidian vault for a week or two.
+Please don't try pulling anything, I will be making specific folders and rewriting this readme so that there are some proper instructions.

+Thanks, Ed